 - Create a safe space.
 Family and friends can help a recovering addict protect their sobriety by fostering a drug-free environment.
 Also, encourage him/her to avoid places that may make him/her tempted to relapse.
 One of the biggest indicators of whether a recovering addict will be successful is whether they are in a drug-free environment after completing treatment.

 - Listen.
 Honesty and transparency are critical in maintaining sobriety, so make yourself available to listen, and sympathize with their victories and battles.

 - Demonstrate healthy habits.
 Exercising or cooking at home set a good example while providing drug-free activities for recovering addicts to do with their families.

 - Be patient.
 Recovery is a long, arduous process.
 Often, recovering addicts make mistakes along the way, so it’s important that they understand that you’re a support system for them if they mess up while on the path to sobriety.

 How to help someone stay sober

-Recovering from addiction is much easier with the support of family and friends.
+At United Recovery Project, we help you to recover from addiction easily with the support of family and friends.
 It may help to suggest a support group for the person, to interact with other recovering addicts and receive encouragement.
 There are also support groups for family and friends to receive the resources they need.
-For more information, please visit our resources section.
-If you or a loved one is battling substance abuse or addiction, please contact us, today.